xinehc/melon-supplementary/README.md

 ```

 ### Step 2: Parse output files and extract sequences
-Parse output files of `diamond` by ensuring less than 25% query overlap, keep only a single sequence per qseqid-gene combination.
-Discard also sequences close to the boundaries.
+Parse output files of `diamond` by ensuring at most 25% overlap of HSPs, keep only a single sequence per qseqid-gene combination, discard also sequences close to the boundaries.

 ```bash
 mkdir -p nucl/seq